drduh/PC-Engines-APU-Router-Guide/README.md

 iptables -A FORWARD -m limit --limit 1/sec -j LOG --log-level debug --log-prefix 'FWD>'
 ```

-When you're finished, use `chmod +x iptables.sh` to make the script executable and apply it with `sudo ./iptables.sh`.
+Use `chmod +x iptables.sh` to make the script executable and apply it with `sudo ./iptables.sh`.

+The PC Engines router should now be able to route packets.
+Confirm by sending an outbound ping from another computer connected to the router.

 To make the firewall rules permanent:

     $ sudo iptables-save | sudo tee /etc/iptables/rules.v4

-Add their restoration to `/etc/rc.local`, for example:
+Either install or `dpkg-reconfigure` the `iptables-persistent` package, or manually restore the rules on boot, for example by editing `/etc/rc.local`:

 ```
 #!/bin/sh -e